Patriot Games: Plot summary

 An attempt to kidnap the Prince and Princess of Wales and their infant son (Note: Considering the time frame of the novel, this would refer to Prince Charles and Princess Diana, their infant son being the later Prince William.) occurs on the Mall in London.
 The attack is orchestrated by the Ulster Liberation Army (ULA), a splinter group of the Provisional Irish Republican Army (PIRA).
 However, history professor and former U.S. Marine Jack Ryan intervenes, incapacitating one attacker, Sean Miller.
 During the gun battle, Ryan is wounded by Miller's companion John Michael McCrory as they exchange gunfire.
 McCrory is killed and Miller is arrested.

 While recovering, Ryan is honored by the British government and is granted the honorary Knight Commander of the Royal Victorian Order by Queen Elizabeth II.
-Meanwhile, Miller is sentenced to life imprisonment for the kidnapping attempt; however, his ULA compatriots, led by Kevin O'Donnell, free him while he is being transported to a maximum security prison in the Isle of Wight.
-They escape to their secret camp in the North African desert, as Miller vows revenge on Ryan.
+Later, Miller is sentenced to life imprisonment for the kidnapping attempt.
+His ULA compatriots, led by Kevin O'Donnell, free him while he is being transported to a maximum security prison on the Isle of Wight.
+They escape to their secret camp in the North African desert.

-Ryan returns to the United States Naval Academy in Annapolis, Maryland to teach naval history, confident that the ULA will not attack him.
-Still, he takes up firearms training as a precaution.
+Ryan resumes his career as a naval history professor at the United States Naval Academy in Annapolis, Maryland, confident that the Irish have neither the means nor will to carry out an attack on American soil.
+Still, with his wife Cathy now carrying their second child, he takes up firearms training as a precaution.
 Meanwhile, Miller persuades O'Donnell to launch an operation in the U.S. aimed at targeting Ryan and his family, with assistance from African-American domestic terrorist Alexander Dobbens.
 Though primarily for revenge, the operation is also designed to reduce American support for the rival PIRA, which is to be blamed for the upcoming attack.

-The assassin sent to kill Ryan at the Naval Academy is intercepted before he completes his task; however, his wife, Cathy, and daughter, Sally, are seriously injured when Miller shoots at them and causes their car to crash on a freeway.
-They are transported to a nearby hospital in Annapolis for treatment.
+The assassin sent to kill Ryan at the Naval Academy is intercepted before he completes his task; however, Cathy and their daughter Sally are seriously injured when Miller shoots at them and causes their car to crash on a freeway.
+Two nearby officers witness the scene, one stays behind to render aid.
+At the same time, the other one pursues the attackers and is killed when Miller fires at his police vehicle from the back of the van.
+A police helicopter that was also pursuing the vehicle trails the terrorists to a shopping mall, where the terrorists are lost.
+Cathy and Sally are airlifted by helicopter to a nearby hospital in Annapolis for treatment.
+Both recover, although the latter required her spleen to be removed and spent more time in the Intensive care unit since her seatbelt was not fastened.